 To allow the safe remobilisation of primary care services, primary care settings must identify areas/routes which allow segregation of suspected and confirmed patients who require a face to face consultation from all other patients attending the healthcare facility.
 This segregated area/route would be identified as the high risk pathway and controls should be followed in line with this as stated within this addendum.
 Segregated reception areas, waiting areas and consultation rooms should be identified wherever possible.
 In smaller facilities, practices may choose to use screens or partitions to separate suspected/confirmed COVID-19 from all other patients.
 Patients should be advised not to move around the facility including waiting areas and be encouraged to remain seated until called.
-Toys and books should be removed to discourage children to circulate around common areas and parents may be encouraged to bring a toy or book belonging to the child to keep them occupied during the wait time.
+Toys and books should be removed to discourage children to circulate around common areas.